grow-graphics/gd/Readme.md

 ## Platform Restrictions

-* No support for Go 'scripts'.
+* Go is not available as a 'scripting' language within the editor.
 * 64bit only (arm64 && amd64).
-* No support for video game consoles, may be achieved in the future with WASM.
+* No support for video game consoles (this may be achieved in the future with WASM).

 ## Contributing